crogan/RestFrames/_includes/INSTALL.md

 	>$ ./configure --prefix=$PWD

-See the *INSTALL* file for more details and options about configuring and installing **RestFrames**.
+See the `RestFrames/INSTALL` file for more details and options about configuring and installing **RestFrames**.

 Examples